FrogMerk/COSNotes/Strixhaven/Campaign chapters/A campus kerfuffle.md

 ```

-After stepping away, {INSERTNAME} rushes back to the podium and excitedly informs those in attendance that there will be an Orientation Challenge taking place in the library shortly
+After stepping away, {INSERTNAME} rushes back to the podium and excitedly informs those in attendance that there will be an Orientation Challenge taking place in the Biblioplex shortly

+The players can then be introduced to one another as they make their way towards the Biblioplex.